CognitiveProgrammer/Google_Test_Framework/Chapter- 3/ReadMe.md

 #### Mocks

-__Mocks__ are used for test the behaviour of API(s) / Interfaces usage within a component under test.
+__Mocks__ are used for testing the behaviour of API(s) / Interfaces which will be used in component under test..
 For example, we can _Mock_ the HTTP API(s) to test our component which is using HTTP for fetching the data from the server

 #### Fakes